niyatiprabhu/Dressmart/README.md

 ## Overview
 ### Description
 App that suggests an outfit for the day based on weather predictions.
 User can log the outfits that they wear on each day, and the app will suggest similar outfits on days when the weather is similar.

 ### App Evaluation
+[Evaluation of your app across the following attributes]
 - **Category:** Weather, Fashion, Social
 - **Mobile:** Camera, Location
 - **Story:** Gives users a smarter way to plan out what to wear for the day based on weather predictions and the user's past preferences.
 - **Market:** Anyone who checks the weather and picks out clothing based on that would find this application useful.
 - **Habit:** The app would be useful to check every morning before getting ready.
 It would form a habit to plan out outfits and log "feedback" at the end of every day.
 - **Scope:** Main features are for each specific user - logging and tracking their own outfits based on the weather.
 This could expand to create a social feed of other people's outfits for that day and being able to view other users' outfit profiles.

 ## Product Spec